 Blackstone Table Top Grill – 17-Inch Portable Gas Griddle

-Lightweight, user-friendly, and affordable, it’s hard to beat this tabletop grill from Blackstone.
+Lightweight, user-friendly, and affordable, it’s hard to beat this tabletop RV grill from Blackstone.

 The electronic ignitor is simple, easy to use, and designed to work with lightweight one-pound propane bottles.
 The one-pound propane bottles can power it for over two hours when the stove is operating at medium to high heat.
 It also has a built-in grease catcher to help with the cleanup process.

 The cooking surface is 15.25 by 17 inches, so you have plenty of space to grill different food items simultaneously.
 The H-shaped 12,000 BTU stainless steel burner evenly distributes the heat and is ready to use in seconds.
-The griddle does not come pre-seasoned, so make sure to season the grill to prevent the food from sticking.
+The griddle doesn’t come pre-seasoned, so be sure to season the grill to prevent the food from sticking.

-Since there is no storage bag, make sure to keep the grill indoors when it is not in use to avoid rust and deterioration
+Since there’s no storage bag, make sure to keep the grill indoors when not in use to avoid rust and deterioration

-This portable model is convenient and easy to use whether you are a grill connoisseur or just starting out.
-The H-shaped burner provides even heat levels that can be sustained for over two hours with a single one-pound propane bottle, so you don’t have to worry about lugging around heavy propane containers or any other supplies to make it work.
+This portable RV grill is convenient and easy to use whether you’re a grill connoisseur or just starting out.
+The H-shaped burner provides even heat levels that can be sustained for over two hours with a single one-pound propane bottle, so you don’t have to worry about lugging around heavy propane containers or any other supplies.

-A handle or carry bag would be a great addition to this grill to make it easier to carry, but it is so compact and lightweight that carrying it on its own is not difficult.
+A handle or carry bag would be a great addition to this grill to make it easier to carry, but it’s so compact and lightweight that carrying it on its own is not difficult.

 Weber Jumbo Joe Charcoal Grill 18-Inch Black

-This charcoal grill has a compact and efficient design that makes it the perfect companion for grilling on the go, whether you are camping, hosting a tailgate party, or enjoying a day at the beach.
+This charcoal grill has a compact and efficient design that makes it the perfect companion for grilling on the go, whether you’re camping, hosting a tailgate party, or enjoying a day at the beach.

 The lid and bowl are both porcelain-enameled to help retain heat and prevent rusting and peeling.
 The lid comes with a heat-shielded handle for easy transport and a Tuck-N-Carry lock that can also be used as a lid holder.

-The grill weighs about 18 pounds.
-It has a durable heavy-gauge steel charcoal grate that can grill up to eight burgers at one time, so it is great to use for big gatherings and family trips when you need to make a lot of food at once.
+The grill weighs about 18lbs, and it boasts a durable heavy-gauge steel charcoal grate.
+It can grill up to eight burgers at one time, making it ideal for big gatherings and family trips when you need to make a lot of food at once.

-This Weber grill is an excellent option if you want a model that can be used in a variety of places.
-The carry handle and secure lid ensure it is easy and safe to transport, while the streamlined design keeps it well-ventilated at all times.
+This Weber RV BBQ grill is an excellent option if you want a model that can be used in a variety of places.
+The carry handle and secure lid ensure it’s easy and safe to transport, while the streamlined design keeps it well-ventilated at all times.
 It also has an impressive capacity that allows you to make food for large groups.

 Weber 50060001 Q1000 Liquid Propane Grill